ADesprets/APIC-GraphQL/Readme.md

 GitHub has two API V3 REST based API, V4 GraphQL API (195 kB versus 2.2 kB for example/ 24 requests versus 1 request) https://developer.github.com/v4/explorer

+Request
+Get the name of the repository and the user login to this repository
 ```
 query {
   repository(owner: "graphql", name: "graphql-js"){